jpcopela/earth-simulator/README.md

 For Windows and MacOS, run:
 `pip install -U wxPython`

-You should also replace the satpy areas.yaml file with the one provided in the repo in order for low-resolution images to work, e.g.
-`cp areas.yaml lib/python3.10/site-packages/satpy/etc/areas.yaml`

 # Additional Info
 Currently you must manually change satellite names for GOES West and Himawari-9 if you want images older than their current stage.
 For example, to get GOES-17 images, change 'noaa-goes18' to 'noaa-goes17' in the download manager.
 For Himawari, change 'noaa-himawari9' to 'noaa-himawari8'.